 \section{ProEvolve: Programmable Evolution for Agent Benchmarks}

 In the following sections, we first devise a principled way to model the environment explicitly, thereby enabling programmable evolution, as discussed in Sec.~\ref{subsec:method:graph}.
-Building upon this formalism, we then propose an integrated framework to evolve environments in a programmable manner: (i) Programming environments to evolve in a coherent manner (Sec.~\ref{subsec:method:graph_evolve}) (ii) Programming sandboxes and tasks with evolved environments (Sec.~\ref{subsec:method:taskgen}), and (iii) Evaluation design along the evolution trajectories in Sec.~\ref{subsec:method:eval}.
-We present an overview of the workflow in Figure~\ref{fig:evolution_workflow}.
+Building upon this formalism, we then propose an integrated framework to evolve environments in a programmable manner: (i) programming environments to evolve in a coherent manner (Sec.~\ref{subsec:method:graph_evolve}), (ii) programming sandboxes and tasks with evolved environments (Sec.~\ref{subsec:method:taskgen}), and (iii) designing evaluation along evolution trajectories in Sec.~\ref{subsec:method:eval}.
+We present an overview of the framework in Figure~\ref{fig:evolution_workflow}.